CodeEditor: Learning to Edit Source Code with Pre-trained Models: Study Design

 In our experiments, we apply the pre-trained \method to two code editing scenarios, \ie code-to-code editing, and comment\&code-to-code editing.
 For each scenario, we select two public datasets for fine-tuning.

 \textbf{Code-to-code editing.} We use two Java code editing datasets proposed by Tufano et al. \cite{tufano2019learning}.
-Tufano et al. extracted function-level pairs from commits in GitHub repositories.
-Each pair is composed of a previous version and a new version of a Java function.
-Based on the length of the source code, Tufano et al. provided two datasets: Small and Medium datasets, with the former having a code length below 50 tokens and the latter having a code length between 50-100 tokens.
-The data statistics are shown in Table \ref{tab:datasets}.
+Tufano et al. extracted method-level pairs from commits in GitHub repositories.
+Each pair is composed of a previous version and a new version of a Java method.
+Based on the length of extracted methods, Tufano et al. provided two datasets: Small and Medium datasets, with the former having a code length below 50 tokens and the latter having a code length between 50-100 tokens. \changeline{Note that we use the raw version of two datasets.} The data statistics are shown in Table \ref{tab:datasets}.

 \textbf{Comment\&code-to-code editing.} We use two Java code editing datasets proposed by Tufano et al. \cite{tufan2021towards,tufano2022using}.
 The datasets are collected from Java open-source projects on GitHub.
 Tufano et al. further filtered low-quality projects and extracted triplets as samples.
-Each triplet contains a previous version and a new version of a Java function, and a natural language comment that describes code changes.
+Each triplet contains a previous version and a new version of a Java method, and a natural language comment that describes code changes.
 The data statistics are shown in Table \ref{tab:datasets}.